Sample-Efficient L0-L2 Constrained Structure Learning of Sparse Ising Models: Statistical analysis

 \subsection{Statistical analysis for L0-L2 constrained interaction screening}

 Our second estimator of $\bm{w}^*_{-j}$ is defined as a solution of the L0-L2 constrained interaction screening problem at node $j$:

 This estimator reaches a similar upper-bound, presented in the following theorem. \begin{theorem} Let $\delta \in (0,1)$.
-The L0-L2 constrained interaction screening estimator of the connectivity matrix $\hat{\B{W}}_{\ISE}$ derived by solving Problem \eqref{l0-l2-ise-bis} at each node for the parameters $k \ge k^*, \lambda \ge \lambda^*$ satisfies with probability at least $1 - \delta$:
+The L0-L2 constrained interaction screening estimator of the connectivity matrix $\hat{\B{W}}_{\ISE}$ derived by solving Problem \eqref{l0-l2-ise} at each node for the parameters $k \ge k^*, \lambda \ge \lambda^*$ satisfies with probability at least $1 - \delta$:

-\end{theorem} Corollary \ref{cor1} can be extended to derive the sample complexity for the L0-L2 constrained interaction screening procedure. \begin{cor} Let $\delta \in (0,1)$.
-Assume that $n \ge 306^2 \eta^{-4} (\lambda^2 \vee \lambda^4) \exp(8 \lambda)\log\left( e p(p-1) / k \right) \log \left(2 / \delta \right)$.
-The L0-L2 constrained logistic regression estimator derived by hard-thresholding $\hat{\B{W}}_{\LR}$ with threshold $\eta /2$ recovers the exact connectivity graph with probability at least $1 -\delta$. \end{cor} Theorem \ref{upper-bound-ise-bis} is proved in Section \ref{sec:lemma-upper-bound-ise} and requires a similar proof technique than the above.
+\end{theorem} Similar to Corollary \ref{cor1}, we derive the sample complexity for the L0-L2 constrained interaction screening procedure. \begin{cor} Let $\delta \in (0,1)$.
+Assume that $n \ge 612^2 \eta^{-4} (\lambda^2 \vee \lambda^4) \exp(8 \lambda)\log\left( e p(p-1) / k \right) \log \left(2 / \delta \right)$.
+The L0-L2 constrained logistic regression estimator derived by hard-thresholding $\hat{\B{W}}_{\LR}$ with threshold $\eta /2$ recovers the exact connectivity graph with probability at least $1 -\delta$. \end{cor} Theorem \ref{upper-bound-ise} is proved in Section \ref{sec:lemma-upper-bound-ise} and requires the same proof technique than for L0-L2 constrained logistic regression.
 More precisely, we pair Lemmas \ref{supremum} and \ref{lower-bound} with the following result, which is an adaptation of Lemma \ref{first-lemma-logreg} to the L0-L2 constrained ISE. \begin{lemma} Let $\delta \in (0, 1)$.
-The empirical estimator $\hat{\B w}$ defined as a minimizer of Problem \eqref{l0-l2-ise-bis} at node $j$ satisfies with probability at least $1 - \delta / 2$:
+The empirical estimator $\hat{\B w}$ defined as a minimizer of Problem \eqref{l0-l2-ise} at node $j$ satisfies with probability at least $1 - \delta / 2$:

-In addition, this relation holds simultaneously for all the $p$ empirical estimators for all the nodes of the Ising graph. \end{lemma}
+In addition, this relation holds simultaneously for all the $p$ empirical estimators of all the $p$ nodes of the Ising graph. \end{lemma}